Izzy Awards for Independent Media to be Presented at Ithaca College

 “City Limits” is an independent investigative magazine and news site that focuses on communities neglected by mainstream media, including low-income New Yorkers, immigrants and communities of color.
 Published by the nonprofit Community Service Society of New York, “City Limits” dedicates each issue to comprehensive reporting on a single topic.
 Its companion website, CityLimits.org, provides in-depth reporting, jobs, resources and multimedia.

 Based in the Roy H. Park School of Communications at Ithaca College, the Park Center for Independent Media (PCIM) was launched in 2008 as a national center for the study of media outlets that create and distribute content outside traditional corporate systems.

 Judges of the Izzy Award are PCIM director Jeff Cohen; University of Illinois communications professor and author Robert W. McChesney; and Linda Jue, director and executive editor of the San Francisco-based G.W.
 Williams Center for Independent Journalism.

 The previous winners of the Izzy Award are investigative journalist Jeremy Scahill, blogger Glenn Greenwald and “Democracy Now!” host/executive producer Amy Goodman.

 For more information, visit /indy/izzy or contact Jeff Cohen at firstname.lastname@example.org.

-Originally published in Media Relations: Izzy Awards for Independent Media to be Presented at Ithaca College.
+Originally published in IC News: Izzy Awards for Independent Media to be Presented at Ithaca College.